 Serving Size Capacity

 How much coffee do you need at a time?
 Consider the capacity that the drip coffee maker can handle and serve to save time and energy.
-Take note that most coffee makers consider 5 ounces as a cup and most drip coffee makers offer either 4, 1o, 12, or 14 cup carafes.
+Take note that most coffee makers consider 5 ounces as a cup and most drip coffee makers offer either 4, 10, 12, or 14 cup carafes.

 Filter Type and Filter Basket

 Some drip coffee machines include a water filter which can help eliminate chlorine and bad odors, sometimes even tastes from tap water.
-Water plays a big part in your coffee and nothing, aside from the coffee beans, cream, and sugar, should affect the taste.
+Water plays a big part in your coffee and nothing, aside from the coffee beans, cream, and sugar should affect the taste.
 Keep in mind, though, that a water filter also comes with the added effort and expense of replacing the filters so you may or may not want one on your machine.

 Depending on your personal preference, you may also consider other things and look for other features when buying a drip coffee maker.
 Of course, it would also help if you can have a budget that you can set aside just for the machine.
-You need to decide whether you need to strictly stick to that amount or if you are willing to spend extra just to get the best drip coffee maker that you can find.

-The important thing is that you should buy a high quality product that can cater to your needs, without you having to spend too much on the machine itself.
+The important thing is that you should buy a high-quality product that can cater to your needs, without you having to spend too much on the machine itself.

 This drip coffee maker from Cuisinart is stainless steel and programmable with different functions.
 You can brew regular or bold coffee and program it up to 24 hours in advance.
 It has a 1–4 cup setting and has the automatic shut-off feature.
-It’s 9” x 7.75” x 14” tall.

 - Comes with a gold tone reusable filter